biocore/emp/methods/methods_release2.md

 Shotgun sequence files from Illumina were demultiplexed using bcl2fastq and custom sample sheets, with demultiplexed files placed in directories designated for each PI–study combination.

-#### 2.2 Oecophylla workflow

-Demultiplexed shotgun sequence files are run through [Oecophylla](https://github.com/biocore/oecophylla), which is a Snakemake wrapper for a suite of metagenomic analysis and assembly tools.

 ### 3 Metabolomics data analysis